aws-samples/aws-cdk-examples-proserve/typescript/cross-account-eventing/README.md

 ### 3. Test the setup

-Utilize the guides below to complete the following steps
+Utilize the guides below to complete the following steps within the AWS Management Console

 1. Login to Account A
 2. Go to your newly created SNS Topic
 3. Create and publish a message
 4. Login to Account B
 5. Go to your newly created SQS Queue
-6. Run the steps to received and view the message
+6. Run the steps to receive and view the message

 * AWS Developer Guide
   * [Message publishing](https://docs.aws.amazon.com/sns/latest/dg/sns-publishing.html#sns-publishing-messages) on SNS Topics